 Ownership and Affiliate Management

 SCCHA, either directly or through affiliate nonprofit corporations, serves as the owner, managing general partner or co-owner of the agency's housing portfolio.
 The portfolio includes family and senior properties as well as one specialized homeless supportive housing development.
-Click here for a listing of the properties in the portfolio.

 The affiliate corporations are governed by boards of directors; these board meetings are open to the public.
 Click here for more information about the affiliate boards, meeting agendas and minutes.